 How often do you resist your hunger urges during a round of golf by telling yourself you’ll eat when you reach the clubhouse?
 How often do you forego food at the halfway hut because you think eating something results in a guaranteed double-bogey the next hole?
 How often do you struggle to drag your legs up the 18th fairway because you’re so low on energy?

 Most golfers reading this will answer ‘regularly’ to at least one of the above questions, but nutrition in golf is extremely important, and something we should all take seriously.

 Some rounds of golf can burn as many as 2,000 calories.
 To give some perspective, that’s the recommended daily intake for women and 500 short of the daily recommended intake for men.

 The first thing to do is make sure you come prepared.
-If you don’t bring your own snacks, you’ll inevitably end up eating chocolate bars, which really won’t do you much good.
+If you don’t equip yourself with some of the best snacks to have in your golf bag, you’ll inevitably end up eating chocolate bars, which really won’t do you much good.

 Before all that, though, you need to consider what to eat before playing golf.
 Making sure you've had a solid meal that will fuel you for what's to come is essential.
 As is drinking water regularly in order to avoid feeling dehydrated, which affects performance.
 This is also key for anyone wanting to learn how to play golf with a hangover.